feeef/lidenbrock/README.md

 Description
 ===========

 Lidenbrock is an add-on to Core Data.
-It is a solution to easily synchronize your Core Data application with some external JSON resources.
+It is a solution to easily synchronize your Core Data models with some external JSON resources.

 Features